Uniform Resource Locator Is

 So to understand this URL explanation more simply and solve this problem, let's use a simple fable.

-1. The website is the home of the owner
+1. The website is the residence of the owner

-3. Domain is the name or address of the person who owns it
+3. A domain is the name or address of the person who owns it

 4. IP Address is the coordinates of the house on the map

-Let's just say that the website is a home.
-If we want to get to our destination without getting lost, we need the entire address, otherwise known as a URL.
+Just think of a website as a home.
+If we want to get to our destination without getting lost, we need the entire address, otherwise known as the URL.

-The name or house number of the domain owner appears in the address bar.
+The domain owner's name or house number appears in the address bar.
 Even though the domain clearly says who owns the house, it can't tell you where the house is.

-Now, we only need to write in the domain or URL, which is much easier to learn and remember.
+Now, we just need to write in the domain or URL, which is much easier to learn and remember.
 Several experts also explain the definition of URL, including:

 Prayogi

-According to Prayogi, the idea of a URL is a sequence of characters formed by following certain standard guidelines used to represent the directory address of a document on a website page on the internet.
+According to Prayogi, the idea of a URL is a sequence of characters formed by following certain standard guidelines that is used to represent the directory address of a document on a website page on the internet network.

 Sora N.

-In 1991, Tim Berners-Lee was the first to create URLs.
+In 1991, Tim Berners-Lee was the first to create a URL.
 At that time, the use of URLs was designed to allow document authors to make references to the World Wide Web (WWW).

-In 1994, the URL idea was expanded into the more general URI (Uniform Resource Identifier).
+In 1994, the idea of a URL was expanded into the more general URI (Uniform Resource Identifier).

 Uniform Resource Locator Parts

-In general, a URL consists of four parts, all of which combine to form the final structure:
+In general, a URL consists of four parts, all of which come together to form the final structure:

 Protocol (Protocol)

-A protocol is a standard technique for sharing or transmitting data over a computer network.
-This is usually for websites that use HTTP or HTTPS (secure version) protocols.
+Protocols are standard techniques for sharing or transmitting data over computer networks.
+This is usually for websites that use the HTTP or HTTPS protocol (the secure version).

 The protocol is usually reduced to http:// (Hypertext Transfer Protocol) (Hypertext Transfer Protocol).
-The most important part of this section is that it eliminates the need for the user to copy and paste the URL into their browser.
+The most important part of this section is that it eliminates the need for users to copy and paste the URL into their browser.

 Computer Host Name (Host)

-After the protocol, part of the URL is the hostname of the computer, usually called WWW (World Wide Web) (World Wide Web).
+After the protocol, part of the URL is the host name of the computer, usually called WWW (World Wide Web).
 This section, on the other hand, is optional.

-When we look at different websites on the internet, we will find that some use the www protocol and others don't.
+When we look at different websites on the internet, we will find that some use the www protocol and others do not.

-Domain is the site name or a term that identifies the site address.
-Here we see the name of the Web server being connected.
+A domain is a site name or term that identifies a site address.
+Here we see the name of the Web server being contacted.

 For example Google.com, Twitter.com, Detik.com, Rancakmedia.com, Facebook.com, and so on.
-There are two kinds: paid (.com,.net,.info) and free (for example, using a blogger.com subdomain).
+There are two types: paid (.com,.net,.info) and free (for example, using the blogger.com subdomain).

 Alternatively, it is possible to use the IP address directly.
-However, because of the difficulty of this technique, it is not commonly used on the Web.
+However, due to the difficulty of this technique, it is not commonly used on the Web.

 Path

-Routes are paths to resources on the Web server.
-In the early days of the Web, paths reflected physical file locations on Web servers.
-Today, most are abstractions managed by Web servers with no real existence.
+A route is a path to a resource on a Web server.
+In the early days of the Web, paths reflected physical file locations on a Web server.
+Today, it is mostly an abstraction managed by a Web server with no actual existence.

-However, each page and file on the Rancakmedia.com site has its own unique URL.
+However, every page and file on the site Rancakmedia.com each has its own unique URL.
 For example, consider the following route:

-In simple terms, a URL identifies the location of a website or file on the internet.
-Internet users rely on Uniform Resource Locators (URLs) to find certain information on the internet.
+Simply put, a URL identifies the location of a website or file on the internet.
+Internet users rely on Uniform Resource Locators (URL) to find certain information on the internet.

 Other URL features available to users include: